 2 – An 8-inch chef knife is must in every kitchen.
 We actually have a couple of these because we use them all the time.
 I prefer the ones that are all one piece but that’s a personal preference.
 This one if from Cuisinart and is a really great price!

 3 – We only use bamboo cutting boards at our house because they’re made from a renewable resource…and we just prefer then to other materials.
 I like this set of three because we have a couple of sizes that we use depending on what we’re dicing and slicing.

 4 – Every kitchen needs a timer and this one is magnetic.
 So it can be taken with you to another room, or stuck to the refrigerator or oven.
 I like the flexibility…and it’s cute (it also comes in red).

 Ways to make Mexican Macaroni and Cheese even better

 I frequently double this recipe.
 My family loves mac and cheese and I like to cook once and have some leftovers for the next meal.
 I sometimes add an additional can of diced green chilies (not Rotel) to the mixture to turn up the “oomph” factor.
 If you tend to like your food with a little more heat, Hatch green chilies or even diced jalapenos would be a good addition.

 There are even times when I add cooked hamburger or shredded chicken to the recipe when I want to serve it as an entree instead of a side dish.
 No matter what you choose to add, this recipe is still quick and easy – just what the busy woman needs at the end of the day!

 If you like this recipe please share it with your friends on Facebook or pin it to your favorite Pinterest board.
-And I’d love to have you sign up for the weekly email.
-You’ll get links to posts, exclusive content and other information not found on the site.
+I don’t know any busy cook who can’t use another easy, tasty recipe to add to her collection.

 Is there a dish that your family loves that’s so easy you’re almost embarrassed to share it?